 - a professional development training for youth workers & youth leaders -

-Youth workers are challenged to constantly create learning opportunities for the young people with whom they work to tackle crucial topics such as social exclusion and youth marginalisation.
-A very powerful tool to do this is playing games because "Play is our brain’s favorite way of learning" - Diane Ackerman.
-Games can address a whole variety of topics in a very accessible way and in a short span of time.
-Whether it’s global warming, poverty, leadership skills or conflict transformation: a game can help us to actively process new and complex information and find creative and innovative solutions and ideas for initiatives to tackle social problems and raise awareness.
-Especially when working with young people, playing games is a great way of connecting with them, enhancing their sense of social belonging and stimulating them to learn new things.
-However, because youth workers don’t always have the know-how, the time or the inspiration to come up with new and exciting game-based activities, we designed this project to create a platform for youth workers where they can learn how to create educational games, practice game-building skills and share ideas and good practices with other youth workers from Austria, Armenia, Croatia, Estonia, Georgia and Ukraine.
+Youth workers are challenged to constantly create learning opportunities to tackle crucial topics such as social exclusion.
+A very powerful tool to do this is playing games because "Play is our brain’s favourite way of learning".
+Games can address a variety of topics in a very accessible way and efficiently.
+Whether it’s global warming, poverty, leadership skills or conflict transformation: a game can help us to actively process new and complex information and find innovative solutions and ideas for initiatives to tackle social problems and raise awareness.
+Especially when working with youngsters, playing games is a great way of connecting with them, enhancing their sense of belonging and stimulating their learning and tackling youth exclusion and building a more cohesion local society.

 The aims and objectives of this project were:

-- raising awareness about gaming and gamification in educational contexts and introducing it as an efficient alternative tool in youth work;
+- raising awareness about gamification in educational contexts and introducing it as an efficient alternative tool in youth work;

 - improving competences in engaging young people in their communities in their regular activities by using gamification techniques;